gregmoille/pyLLE/docs/tutorial.rst

             }

-It is important to note the format of the dipersion file *TestDispersion.txt*.
-It be format such as each line represent an resoanace, with first the azymuthal mode order then the frequency of resonance separated by a comma ','
+It is important to note the format of the dispersion file *TestDispersion.txt*.
+It be format such as each line represent a resonance, with first the azimuthal mode order then the frequency of resonance separated by a comma ','

 |

-Here, the dict keys can be defined with greek letters for a nicer script (in my opinion) or with Latin letter such that the translator dictionary is defined by:
+Here, the dict keys can be defined with Greek letters for a nicer script (in my opinion) or with Latin letter such that the translator dictionary is defined by:

 .. code-block:: python